viv-e-k/OpenDeepSearch-Bensake/README.md

 # OpenDeepSearch - Local and Free - leveraging Ollama, SearXNG, Infinity-emb

 This project uses `OpenDeepSearch` with Ollama and SearXNG to search, rank and summarize search results.
 Ollama allows for easy use of various LLMs locally.
 Custom system prompt was also added to control the presentation of search results (e.g. "conscise", "detailed", "summarized" or any other prompt).
-Fixed parameter issues.
+Fixed several issues.
 Added logs to see search results.

 ## Prerequisites
 - Git